 System Security Plans are Part of the DFARS Cybersecurity Requirement

-Now how do you start getting compliant with the DFARS?
+So, how do you start getting compliant with DFARS 7012?
 Compliance means three things:

 - Develop and implement an organizational cybersecurity program.
 The program needs a blueprint, and that blueprint is the System Security Plan (SSP), which we talk about in this week’s lessons.

 - Determine what aspects of your cybersecurity program have yet to be implemented and chart a course of action to get the program fully up and running.
 This course of action is called a Plan of Actions and Milestones (POA&M) in cybersecurity parlance.
 We’ll discuss POA&Ms next week.

 - Develop the organizational capability to respond to cybersecurity incidents, and report those incidents involving CDI to the DoD.
 Luckily, by implementing your System Security Plan you’ll create an Incident Response Plan (IRP), so #3 is covered by executing #1 and #2.
 We’ll cover Incident Response in Week 4.

 To continue with the analogy offered above, the System Security Plan is the blueprint for your organization’s cybersecurity program.
 Similar to how a blueprint contains drawings and instructions for the construction of your home, the System Security Plan will contain all the details and specifications for how to build and run your program.
 But these details and instructions are confined by parameters—for example, you can’t build your home on the side of a cliff without certain structural elements; nor can you place electrical sockets wherever you want or use insufficient wiring for the sockets.
 So, in addition to outlining the building structure, your home blueprint needs to comply with certain codes and regulations.